 This beautiful Navajo made Turquoise Pendant has a water webbed Carico Lake Turquoise Stone.
 The webbing in this stone is particularly beautiful as it is lime green on a sky blue background.
 Each Carico Lake Turquoise rock and cut cabochon is an individual and its beauty is in the eyes of the beholder.
 To me, this stone displays a unique beauty that was naturally produced by mother nature.

-Something really wonderful about the Carico Lake Turquoise mine is the fact that it produces these wondeful lime green "water web" stones that combine a sky blue with mint green and lime green Turquoise.
-This coloration of Carico Lake Turquoise is definately my personal favorite.
+Something really wonderful about the Carico Lake Turquoise mine is the fact that it produces these wonderful lime green "water web" stones that combine a sky blue with mint green and lime green Turquoise.
+This coloration of Carico Lake Turquoise is definitely my personal favorite.